emonTx4, emonVs & emonBase Install Guide

 Tip

 The emonTx4 radio can be disabled if using USB: on the emonBase local Emoncms webpage navigate to Admin > Serial Config to bring up the emonTx4 serial configuration interface.
 This version runs locally on the emonBase and is compatible with all browsers.
 Click on ‘Stop EmonHub’ and then click on ‘Start’ for the serial connection above it.
-In the console entry box type ‘w0’ and click ‘Send’.
-You should see ‘RF off’ printed in the console log window below.
+If you are running emonTx4 firmware released after the 14th of May 2024 the radio can be turned on and off via the serial configuration UI.
+Alternatively for older firmware type ‘w0’ in the console entry box and click ‘Send’.
+You should see ‘RF = off’ printed in the console log window below.
 Next enter the character ‘s’ for save in the console entry box and click ‘Send’ again.
 This will save and persist this setting.
-You can at this point use the serial configuration interface to adjust CT calibration if needed.
+You can at this point use the serial configuration interface to adjust CT calibration if needed as well, you may wish to upgrade the firmware to enable the full configuration interface.
 Once complete click on ‘Stop Serial’ and then ‘Start EmonHub’ again.
 Navigate back to Setup > Inputs, after about 20s the USB inputs should resume.

 Tip: Input configuration using the emonTx4 device template: On the Setup > Inputs page, Click on the cog icon (top right corner) of the emonTx4 node.
 The ‘Configure Device’ window will appear, click on ‘emonTx4 Standard’, you may need to scroll down a little in the Devices pane to find.
 Click ‘Save’ and ‘Initialize’.
 This will create feeds that record real power and cumulative energy for each channel, Vrms, total message count, temperatures and total pulse count.
 Navigate to Setup > Feeds to see these feeds.